Preprocessing#

 Parameters:

-• recon (jnp.ndarray) – Reconstructed volume array.
+• recon (np.ndarray or jax.Array) – Reconstructed volume array (host, single-device, or sharded).

 • num_metal (int) – Number of metal materials to segment.